Special Educational Needs and Disability (SEND) and Inclusion Policy

 - All staff have attended Autism Awareness training provided by the Early Years Intervention Team.

 - All staff have received training from Teacher of The Deaf and Specialist Speech and Language Therapists in relation to individual children’s Hearing impairment.
-All staff have had access to Visual Impairment training, Fussy Eaters and Emotional Regulation Training
+All staff have had access to Visual Impairment training, Fussy Eaters and Emotional Regulation Training.
+All staff have accessed training by the Visual Impairment Teacher and Habilitation Teacher.
+All staff have accessed Diabetes training and Dysphasia training.

 - All staff have been trained in MINDUP